 Athletes and Oral Health Concerns

-Posted by Ken Caryl Dentistry on May 14 2021, 09:36 AM
+Posted by Ken Caryl Dentistry May 14,2021

 It has been observed that professional athletes usually experience more dental concerns despite maintaining excellent oral health and caring for their teeth.
 Although they may brush and floss their teeth regularly, cavities, gum disease, and acidic erosion of the enamel are quite common in athletes.
 Studies have been conducted in this regard, and we’re going to shed some light on the findings.